 SECTION 3.04.
 Financial Information; Books and Records. (a) True and complete copies of (i) the Interim Statement of Net Assets as set forth in Section 3.04 of the Disclosure Schedule, (ii) the audited balance sheet of the Seller for each of the two fiscal years ended as of November 30, 2003 and 2002 respectively, and the related audited statements of income, stockholders' equity and cashflows of the Seller, together with all related notes and schedules thereto, accompanied by the reports thereon of the Seller's Accountants and Seller's Prior Accountants (collectively referred to herein as the "Financial Statements") and (iii) the unaudited balance sheet of the Seller as of February 29, 2004, and the related statements of income, stockholders' equity and cashflows of the Seller (collectively referred to herein as the "Interim Financial Statements") have been delivered by the Seller to the Purchaser.
 The Interim Statement of Net Assets (i) was prepared in accordance with the books of account and other financial records of the Seller, (ii) presents fairly, in all material respects, the Net Assets of the Business as of the date thereof (except that it excludes the Excluded Assets and Excluded Liabilities), (iii) has been prepared in accordance with GAAP, and (iv) includes all adjustments that are necessary for a fair presentation of the financial condition of the Business as of the date thereof.
-The Financial Statements and the Interim Financial Statement (i) were prepared in accordance with the books of account and other financial records of the Seller, (ii) present fairly, in all material respects, the financial condition and results of operations of the Business as of the dates thereof or for the periods covered thereby, (iii) have been prepared in accordance with GAAP and (iv) in the case of the Interim Statement of Net Assets, include all adjustments (consisting only of normal recurring accruals) that are necessary for a fair presentation of the financial condition of the Business and the results of the ope
+The Financial Statements and the Interim Financial condition and results of operations of the Business as of the date thereof, (ii) present fairly, in all material respects, the financial condition and results of operations of the Business as of the dates thereof or for the periods covered thereby, (iii) have been prepared in accordance with GAAP and (iv) in the case of the Interim Statement of Net Assets, include all adjustments (consisting only of normal recurring accruals) that are necessary for a fair presentation of the Business and the results of the operations of the Business as of the dates thereof or for th

-- (b) The books of account and other financial records of the Seller in all material respects: (i) reflect all items of income and expense and all assets and Liabilities required to be reflected therein in accordance with GAAP, (ii) are complete and correct, and do not contain or reflect any material inaccuracies or discrepancies and (iii) have been maintained in accordance with good business and accounting practices. - (c) The Sellers have the parts that it believes are reasonably necessary to fulfill its contractual obligations to repair products sold by the Business prior to the Closing.
+(b) The books of account and other financial records of the Seller in all material respects: (i) reflect all items of income and expense and all assets and Liabilities required to be reflected therein in accordance with GAAP, (ii) are complete and correct, and do not contain or reflect any material inaccuracies or discrepancies and (iii) have been maintained in accordance with good business and accounting practices.

+(c) The Sellers have the parts that it believes are reasonably necessary to fulfill its contractual obligations to repair products sold by the Business prior to the Closing.
 There are no material liabilities relating to obligations under the Assumed Contracts for the provision of training or technical support, other than liabilities that are reflected on the Interim Statement of Net Assets and will be reflected on the Closing Statement of Net Assets.